olaysco/portfolio/posts/2021-04-24-how-to-add-retry-to-api-calls-in-laravel.md

 ```
 **Key Takeaways**
 - The do-while loop allows us to try the request at least once, this could have also been a recursive function.
-- The implementation described in this article can be applied to any HTTP request library if it doesn't have the retry functionality or if you decide to handle the retry your own way.
+- The implementation described in this article can be applied to any HTTP request library if it doesn't have the retry functionality or if you decide to handle the retry your way.

+---
+_PS: if you have any questions, or notice any wrong assumptions, feel free to reach out on Twitter [@horllaysco](https://twitter.com/horllaysco)_